oliviawestmacottssw/SSW.Rules.Content/rules/do-your-speakers-know-what-they-need-to-do-at-an-event/rule.md

 It is really important that your speakers feel empowered, so make sure you give them the tools they need to run their event well.

-On the day of your event, chat to the speaker and give them the Speaker Checklist so they know how the day will run:
+On the day of your event, chat to the speaker and give them the Speaker Checklist so ​they know how the day will run:

 ### 1. Agenda